wilsonliaows/docs/connectors/slack/triggers.md

 ## Requirements
 Before using Slack triggers, you'll first need to create a Slack app.
 The app also needs to be installed to your workspace.
 This should be your first step before building Slack recipes.

 Fortunately, Slack has made it really easy to create an app.
-Head over to https://api.slack.com/apps and click on Create New App.
+Head over to https://api.slack.com/apps and click on **Create New App**.
 Choose a name for your Slack app and as well as your workspace, to create your app.

 ![Creating a Slack app](/assets/images/connectors/slack/create-slack-app.gif) *Creating a Slack app*